binh234/AI-ML/002_StableDiffusion/README.md

 High level speaking, a pre-trained text encoder converts the text prompt into embeddings.

-The UNet model acts on the latent space information from image conditioned by text embeddings as the noise predictor.
+The UNet model acts on the latent space information from the image conditioned by text embeddings as the noise predictor.

 The autoencoder-decoder has two tasks.
 The encoder generates the latent space information from the original image pixels and the decoder predicts the final image from the text-conditioned latent space.